Western Illinois University: Macomb Campus

 - Arrange work, or assignment schedules or responsibilities with the new outlet.

-- Confirm the arrangements for appropriate academic credit with Bill Knight and Ellen Poulter, Academic Advisor for the Department of English and Journalism.
+- Confirm the arrangements for appropriate academic credit with Ellen Poulter, Academic Advisor for the Department of English and Journalism.

 (Torben Orlander photo)